influxdata/docs-v2/content/influxdb/v2.0/account-management/pricing-plans.md

 The following two vectors determine pricing:

 - **Data out** is the total sum of the data (measured in GB) returned to the user to answer a query, also known as data transfer costs.
 - **Query count** is the total number of individual query operations.
-Each individual operation—including queries, tasks, alerts, notifications, and Data Explorer activity—is one billable query operation.
+Each individual operation — including queries, tasks, alerts, notifications, and Data Explorer activity — is one billable query operation.
 Refreshing a dashboard with multiple cells will incur multiple query operations.
 Failed operations aren’t counted.
 - **Data In** is the amount of data you’re writing into InfluxDB (measured in MB).
-- **Storage** is the amount of data you’re storing in InfluxDB (measured in GB).
+- **Storage** is the amount of data you’re storing in InfluxDB (measured in GB/hour).

 ### Usage-Based Plan rate limits